 Coping advice for parents

 If you're the parent of someone with bulimia, you may blame yourself for your child's eating disorder.
-But, eating disorders have many causes, and it's better not to waste time trying to figure out why the eating disorder occurred.
-Instead, focus on how you can help your child now.
+But eating disorders have many causes, and parenting style is not considered a primary cause.
+It's best to focus on how you can help your child now.

 Here are some suggestions for supporting your child:

 - Ask your child what you can do to help.
-For example, offer to keep certain trigger foods out of the house.
-Ask if your teenager would like you to plan family activities after meals to reduce the temptation to purge.
+For example, ask if your teenager would like you to plan family activities after meals to reduce the temptation to purge.

 - Listen.
 Allow your child to express feelings.